We’ve been here before…

 Won’t Heathrow close down if it doesn’t get a new runway?

 The answer is as firm NO. Heathrow itself is quite clear on this.
 Heathrow will remain as a successful and busy two-runway airport.
-The only threat to Heathrow would come from a big new Estuary Airport, which the Davies Commission has already ruled out.
-There is no other threat to it.
+The only threat to Heathrow would come from a big new Estuary Airport, which the Airports Commission ruled out.

 A 3rd runway – not just a local problem

 A 3rd runway would destroy villages but, on a wider level, it would do nothing for the planet.
 Aviation is the fastest growing contributor to CO2 which causes climate change.
 To have any chance of stopping serious climate change we must massively cut our CO2 emissions.
 The Government has a target for industries to make huge cuts to the CO2 they produce by 2050.
 Aviation is so dependent on fossil fuels that it is treated more leniently than any other industry.
 A third runway would mean that aviation would struggle to meet even these targets.